uday1kiran/terraform_samples/azure/README.md

 3. same as 1, but with two machines and same vnet and subnet

-4. saame as 3, but with external subnet and nsg
+4. same as 3, but with external subnet and nsg

+5. same as 1, but with nsg rule fixed without external resources